trippmom/Hello-World/README.md

 # Hello-World
 My stuff
---Learning stuff and things
+--Learning stuff and things.
-mom and entrepreneur
+Mom and entrepreneur.